brodieG/unitizer/README.md

 library(unitizer)
 demo(unitizer)
 ```
-Or just write up some test expressions in a file, and run:
+Or just save some R expressions to a file and run:
 ```
 library(unitizer)
 unitize("my_file_name.R")
 ```

-## Usage
+## Description and Usage

 `unitizer` stores R expressions and the result of evaluating them so that it can detect code regressions.
 This is similar to saving test output to a `.Rout.save` file as documented in [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Package-subdirectories), except that: